 You could use ground chicken breast or ground dark and white meat in this easy recipe for Chicken Meatballs.
-Just make sure to bake them until the internal temperature reaches 165°F and check that temperature with an accurate food thermometer.
-I love using these meatballs in Pesto Ravioli with Chicken Meatballs.
+Just make sure to bake them until the internal temperature reaches 165 degrees Fahrenheit and check that temperature with an accurate food thermometer.

 Chicken makes a more tender and more mildly flavored meatball.
 You can use either white meat ground chicken, or choose chicken made with white and dark meat.
 Ground turkey is also an acceptable substitute for ground chicken in these recipes.

 Use these meatballs in place of beef or pork meatballs in any recipe.
 Do be aware that they are more tender than red meat meatballs, so handle them gently.

 - 1 tablespoon butter

 - 1/3 cup bread crumbs (fine dry)

 - 1/4 teaspoon salt

 - 1 pound ground chicken (or turkey)

 - Preheat the oven to 350 degrees Fahrenheit.